MrFacundo/ft_transcendence/README.md

 #### Monitoring_push_to_blockchain.py:
 * Monitors the games_ponggame table in PostgreSQL for new records.
 * Sends the data to the smart contract on the blockchain.
-* Note: Currently, the routine captures records with "interrupted" and "completed" status.
-In the final version, it should filter only records with "completed" status.

 #### list_all_games.py:
 * Retrieves all game records stored in the smart contract.

 #### get_game_by_player.py:
 * Retrieves game records for a specific player, filtering by player ID.

 #### get_game_by_tournament.py:
 * Retrieves game records for a specific tournament, filtering by tournament ID.

 ### Aliases (Command Facilitators)
 To simplify interaction with the scripts, the following aliases have been created, which can be activated by running the setup_aliases.sh script:
 * lag (list all games): Lists all games recorded on the blockchain.
 * gbp (game by player) <player_ID>: Lists games for a specific player.
 Example: gbp 3.
 * gbt (game by tournament) <tournament_ID>: Lists games for a specific tournament.
 Example: gbt 2.